How much does UK moped insurance cost?

-It’s possible to drive them on a provisional licence when you’re 16 but like a car it’s a legal requirement to have insurance.
-This article looks at what you need to know when getting a quote and how to potentially save money.
+This article looks at what you need to know when getting a moped insurance quote and how to potentially save money.

-- Age Riders with more experience will have a cheaper insurance premium.
-Insurers do see younger people as higher risk so a 25-year-old who has just got a licence is still likely to be quoted a lower price than a 16-year-old.
+- Age Riders with more experience will have a cheaper moped insurance premium.
+Insurers do see younger people as higher risk which is why a 25-year-old who has recently obtained a licence is still likely to be quoted a lower price than a 16-year-old.

-- Licence and driving courses An easy way of judging experience is the kind of licence a moped owner holds and whether they have taken any advanced rider training courses.
+- Licence and driving courses The type of licence you hold, and whether you have any advanced rider qualifications, are good indicators of experience.
 To ride a moped you only need a provisional licence and L plates.
-Many people find this cheaper and more convenient than paying for a test but holding a full licence will bring insurance costs down.
+This might be cheaper and more convenient than paying for driving lessons, but holding a full licence will bring insurance costs down.

 - Size of engine Generally the more powerful the engine the more risk there is of a serious accident.
 So the higher the cc, the higher the insurance premium.

 - Security Investing in security for your moped could generate modest savings.
-Insurers will ask whether you have an alarm, security markings, tracking devices and where the moped is stored at night.
+Moped insurers will ask whether you have an alarm, security markings, tracking devices and where the moped is stored at night.

 - Where you live You can’t control it but your postcode does have an impact on your premium.
 If you live in a city your insurance is likely to be more expensive.